Gabeele/Gabeele/README.md

-<h1>Hello there! </h1>
+# Hello there!

-### 🎓 My name is Gavin Abeele and I'm a student in Computer Science at Conestoga College.
+🎓 My name is Gavin Abeele and I'm a student in Computer Science at Conestoga College.

-### 💼 Currently working as a Software Quality Engineer at TD Bank Group.
+💼 Most of my spare time goes to Google Developer Studnet Club for Conestoga College.

 <!-- I'm always looking for new and exciting oppounities and currently seeking a coop position for summer 2023! -->

-## 📫 Other Places to Find Me
+#  Other Places to Find Me
   <h5> <a href="https://www.linkedin.com/in/gavinabeele/">LinkedIn</a> • <a href="https://gavinabeele.com">Website</a> • <a     href="mailto:gabeele2160@conestogac.on.ca">E-Mail</a> </h5>

-## 🎏 Some More Information on What I Do
+# Some More Information on What I Do

-  🍂 I’m currently working on <a href="https://github.com/Gabeele/Data-Strctures-in-C-">Data Structures and Algorithms in C++</a>
+  🍂 I’m currently working on <a href="https://github.com/Gabeele/Battery-Wholesale-Public-Site">freelance web development projects</a><br>
-  🎆 My Favorite project is a <a href="https://github.com/Gabeele/Plant-Monitor-System">Plant Monitoring System using an Arduino </a>
+  🎆 My Favorite project is a <a href="https://github.com/Gabeele/7-Segment-Display-Neural-Network">7 Segment Display Nueral Network</a>  <br>
-  🌌 I’m currently learning Selenium, Java, and Advanced C++.<br>
+  🌌 I’m currently learning Python, machine learning & AI frameworks<br>
   🌼 Fun fact I have a lot of plants.